- Terms Of Service

 Under certain circumstances we may be required to change your mobile phone number.
 We don’t expect this ever to be an issue, but if it becomes necessary, we will notify you in advance.

-Ting mobile service is only available in the areas covered by Sprint (for CDMA coverage) and / or T-Mobile networks (for GSM coverage).
+Ting mobile service is only available in the areas covered by Sprint and Verizon (for CDMA coverage) and / or T-Mobile networks (for GSM coverage).

 We are not responsible for failures to connect calls, including those placed to 911 or other emergency services.
 If you have occasion to call 911, always state the nature of your emergency, your location and your phone number as the operator may not receive this information automatically.